KandarianDemon/Introduction_to_Programming/Classes/animal_farm.md

 6) To Add Animals to your farm, you can either buy new ones or breed animals on your farm.
 In the first case, you need a function Buy(), which takes the quantity and type of the desired animal and adds them to your farm, while deducting the price from your budget.
 Maybe you can think about a dedicated market class?
 7) You can generate money by selling animals.
 Older animals however, bring less income than young ones.
 Also: Young animals have a higher fertility rate than old ones.

-8) Oh, and of course you could collect these data and plot them interactively on your android-phone :-)
+8) Oh, and of course you could collect these data and plot them later on interactively on your android-phone :-)